metrorailings/OwlBlog/content/posts/2021-playoffs-divisional-round-insights.md

 One drive in and Tampa Bay hasn't done much to pressure Matthew Stafford.
 The Rams were limited to a field goal due to McVay calling a few questionable plays in the end zone (double-dig and fade to Van Jefferson).

 Cam Akers, Odell Beckham, Tyler Higbee....the Rams are having all these weapons emerge just at the right time.

+In the second half, the Rams were all too eager to drain the clock instead of put up more points.
+It was a very sad strategy that almost backfired when Brady tried to mount a comeback.
+Los Angeles has potential on offense, but McVay can't be hitting the brake when an entire half has yet to play out.

+Bowles had a hard time finding an antidote to this Rams offense.
+It's a style of offense that just doesn't play well with his philosophy on defense.